jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-1-shanghai-to-beijing/index.md

 A mere 20 years ago this would have been right in the boonies, as evident by the remnants of farms and military training grounds nearby (we actually awoke to the sounds of horns and distant marching beats!)

 Nowadays however, this is prime commuter belt territory, and we took advantage of the tube system every day to get around.
-Weirdly, I had to scan my passport to enter the tube, why?
+Weirdly, I had to scan my passport to enter the tube!
+Why?

 ### Belt and Road Summit